menandmice/micetro_docs/guides/user-manual/cloud_integration.rst

 Overview
 ========

-The Men&Mice Suite now can integrate natively with cloud based DNS services as well as manage IP address related data for Azure and AWS, including virtual networks and subnets that exist in cloud accounts.
+Micetro now can integrate natively with cloud based DNS services as well as manage IP address related data for Azure and AWS, including virtual networks and subnets that exist in cloud accounts.

-In previous versions to version 8.2, only Azure DNS was natively supported and Amazon Route 53 was supported through the Men&Mice Generic DNS Controller, but as of 8.2 all cloud services are natively supported and all are easily added to the Men&Mice Suite as cloud instances.
+In previous versions to version 8.2, only Azure DNS was natively supported and Amazon Route 53 was supported through the Men&Mice Generic DNS Controller, but as of 8.2 all cloud services are natively supported and all are easily added to Micetro as cloud instances.
 In version 8.3 partial support for Akamai Fast DNS was added.
 In version 9.2 support for managing multiple AWS cloud accounts using the same credentials was added.

 Supported Cloud Services
 ------------------------